nextcloud/documentation/developer_manual/android_library/index.rst

 setup and process of contribution is
 `documented here <https://github.com/nextcloud/android/blob/master/SETUP.md>`_.

-You might want to start with doing one or two `starter issues <https://github.com/nextcloud/android/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+issue%22>`_ to get into the code and note our :doc:`../general/index`.
+You might want to start with doing one or two `good first issues <https://github.com/nextcloud/android/labels/good%20first%20issue>`_ to get into the code and note our :doc:`../general/index`.

 Nextcloud Android library